The-Evil-Pickle/Replay-the-Spire/README.md

 ## Known Issues:
  * Cards altered by Ring of Chaos return to the normal version if the run is saved and returned to later.
  * Honey Jar + Question Card doesn't stack.
+ * Compile Driver doesn't count custom orbs.
+ * This mod adds so many relics the scrollbar on the relic collection screen doesn't go far enough down for you to see all of them.